 In financial investment terms, a margin involves the mathematical amount representing the difference between equity (what the investor owns) and used margin.
 Understanding this value helps an investor decide how much can then be used for new trades and investment positions beyond the investments already made.
-No one wants to be over committed, as that can lead to serious problems during price changes.
-So, the margin level is used as an extent of exposure possible without creating unmanageable risk in a portfolio.
+No one wants to be over-committed, as that can lead to serious problems during price changes.
+So, the margin level is used as the extent of exposure possible without creating unmanageable risk in a portfolio.

 As the margin level rises, the investor has more funds to work with.
 On the other hand, as the margin level drops, the less there is available for trade and the closer the investor is getting to running out of liquidity.
 When that occurs, the investor then must pay up for positions taken or pump more liquidity into existing positions.